lukef-cs/cs260-startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-## 🚀 Service deliverable

-For this deliverable I did the following.
-I checked the box `[x]` and added a description for things I completed.

 - [x] **Node.js/Express HTTP service** - I created a backend service using Node.js and Express to handle API requests.
 The service manages post data, user interactions, and authentication processes.
 - [x] **Static middleware for frontend** - I implemented Express static middleware to serve the React frontend, allowing for seamless integration between the frontend and backend components.
 - [x] **Calls to third party endpoints** - The application makes calls to CollegeFootballData.com API to fetch information about the football team of the user's selected college, providing additional contextual information.